 From the challenges of adapting to FinIA and FinSA to business strategies and geopolitical events that hit investments the hardest, CdR Capital was delighted to have been included in Citywire Switzerland's Top 50 Independent Asset Managers in 2021.

-In the Citywire Switzerland article, Nicolas Salloum, partner CdR Capital SA, answers the profile question:
+In the Citywire article, Nicolas Salloum, Partner at CdR Capital SA, answers the following profile question:

 How has your client's risk perception changed over the past 10 years?